-Sourdough baguettes are perfectly crisp, with a chewy interior bursting with the tangy, complex flavours from the sourdough culture.
-Making the perfect sourdough baguette is both an art and a science, requiring careful attention to every step of the process.
+These perfectly crisp sourdough baguettes have a chewy interior, bursting with the tangy, complex flavours of sourdough culture.
+Making a great sourdough baguette is both an art and a science, requiring attention and care at every step of the process.

-Making sourdough baguettes is both an art and a science that requires patience, skill, and attention to detail.
-As an expert baker, I understand the challenges involved in creating the perfect baguette: the crisp crust, the airy crumb, and the complex sourdough flavour.
-In this post, I will guide you through the essential steps of making sourdough baguettes, from developing a strong starter to shaping and scoring the dough.
-By the end of this guide, you will be equipped with the knowledge and techniques needed to create delicious and visually stunning sourdough baguettes that will impress any bread lover.
+Making sourdough baguettes is both an art and a science, requiring patience, skill and attention to detail.
+In this post, I will walk you through all the essential steps for making sourdough baguettes.
+By the end of this guide, you will be equipped with the knowledge and techniques needed to create delicious and visually stunning sourdough baguettes fit to impress any bread lover.

 Flour Specs: